EP Dine is now a part of the ZRG family. Read the press release

 Why Collaboration is Crucial in Law Firms

 No industry understands the maxim “time is money” better than the legal profession.
 So how is investing time in creating a collaborative culture and workflow worth it?
-In short, you’ll get better results in less time when your process incorporates transparency and involvement across teams.
+In short, you’ll get better results in less time when your process incorporates transparency, teamwork, and involvement across all legal functions.

 When you consider how arguments are built on legal precedence, the practice of law itself is about making creative connections that secure results.
 Collaborative workflows enhance client service through:

-Maximizing collaboration takes more than a simple (or one-time) directive.
+Maximizing collaboration requires more than a simple (or one-time) directive.
 From communication barriers to widely differing team cultures within the same organization, it takes time and dedication to create a truly collaborative environment.

 Identifying Barriers to Effective Teamwork

 Before you can fix it, you need to name it.
-Consider getting input from a wide range of positions, departments, and seniority levels to help identify issues that need attention.
+Consider getting input from different partners, legal professionals, and support staff to help identify issues needing attention.
 Look for:

 • Siloed departments with differing goals and work cultures